 A common use of continuity testing is checking the functionality of a power cord.
 Start by touching one of the multimeter probes to one of the prongs on the male side of the power cord.
 Insert the other probe into the corresponding slot on the female end of the cord.
 The multimeter will make an audible beep if there is continuity.
 Repeat this process on the remaining male prong and female slot.
 If there wasn't a beep on either side, the power cord needs to be replaced.

-Next, touch one of the probes to one of the prongs on the male side of the cord, and the other probe to the other male prong on the same side.
+Next, touch one of the probes to one of the prongs on the male end of the cord, and the other probe to the other male prong on the same end.
 If the meter beeps, that indicates a short and the cord needs to be replaced.

 If your meter doesn't have a continuity setting, you can test the resistance instead.
 Turn the selection knob to the Ω setting, and use the same procedure outlined above.
 The only difference is that you're looking for a reading between 0 and 1 on the display instead of listening for an audible beep.
 If the reading is 1 or OL (open loop), the circuit lacks continuity and the cord should be replaced.